 Solo Travel in Bolivia

 Travelling solo in Bolivia can be a culture shock, firstly due to its poverty and second because of its altitude.
+That's why we've given it 3 out of 5 stars.
 Although crime is increasing against foreigners, it is still one of the safest places in South America and being the cheapest, it’s popular with other travellers especially Israelis.
 Foreign women are free to do as they like and they even have women’s wrestling here!

 There’s mixed reports about feeling safe in La Paz but it still remains the safest capital in South America.
 Be careful at night and on any border crossings and Steer clear of El Alto as it is not the safest place for tourists with robbery and pickpocketing.
 Be careful in Oruro too.